Smartling/SmartlingHelp/_articles/manage-content/workflows/create-and-customize-a-workflow.md

 ## Default Authorization Settings

-Click&nbsp;**Language Settings** from the&nbsp;**Translation Workflow** page to set a default Workflow for each language.
+Click **Language Settings** from the **Translation Workflow** page to set a default Workflow for each language.
 An authorized string will use the default Workflow for its target language unless you specify a different Workflow

 ![](/uploads/versions/smartling___translation_workflow-7---x----1249-497x---.png)